hms-dbmi-cellenics/pipeline/README.md

 DEBUG_STEP=task_name DEBUG_PATH=/path/to/debug/folder npm start
 ```

-When the pipeline in run, it will save the arguments to the specified `task_name` in `DEBUG_PATH`.
+When the pipeline is run, it will save the arguments to the specified `task_name` in `DEBUG_PATH`.
 You
 can load this into your R environment:

 ```R